Susan had been extremely lucky as a 14-year-old to tour Europe for six weeks

 With some new travel companions we stopped in a beautiful place for lunch and a

 skinny dip.
-We'll never forget the German fellow seated here because after plunging into frigid waters, his dick was of such an impressive size, we couldn't wait to drop him off so we could all talk about it!
+We'll never forget the German fellow seated here because after plunging into frigid waters, his dick was soooo long, we couldn't wait to drop him off so we could all talk about it!
 (We never claimed to be mature for our age.)

 We stopped for a herd of goats, one of which climbed in the back seat of